syndetic/datashop-deployment-terraform/README.md

 You can't run a load balancer without further steps.
 The previous terraform invocation sets up the OpenID provider, a role, and a policy, but not the service account inside kubernetes.
-For that run:
+For that, update service-account-for-alb.yml with your AWS account ID and the role name created by the terraform plan starting with "aws-load-balancer-" (it should be an output of the terraform execution).

 ```
 kubectl apply -f kubernetes/service-account-for-alb.yaml